xArm-Developer/xarm_ros/ReadMe.md

 For simplified Chinese version: [简体中文版](./ReadMe_cn.md)
-For UFACTORY Lite 6 users, make sure you have followed the instructions before chapter 4.7 on this page, then switch to [ReadMe for other UFACTORY models](./ReadMe_others.md).
+For **UFACTORY Lite 6** users, make sure you have followed the instructions before chapter 4.7 on this page, then switch to [ReadMe for Lite6](./ReadMe_others.md).

 ## Important Notice:
 &ensp;&ensp;Topic "**xarm_cgpio_states**" has been renamed to "**controller_gpio_states**".